 Gardening hoes are useful in preparing garden and flower beds and cutting down weeds.
 This best selling hoe from The Home Depot has a serrated steel blade for clean cuts and has a strong hardwood handle with a cushion grip.

 A watering can is always great to have on hand since you might not always have time to whip out your gardening hose.
 This Behrens steel watering tin is has a classic design and you can use it for garden and house plants.

-This True Temper Wheelbarrow is a best seller at The Home Depot and has over 1,300 positive reviews.
+This True Temper Wheelbarrow is a bestseller at The Home Depot and has over 1,500 glowing five-star reviews.
 It's rated highly for its durability and value.
 It also has low maintenance flat-free tires, steel handles and is super easy to assemble since it includes all hardware and parts.

 A garden fork looks like a pitchfork with straight, thick tines and is essential for spreading mulch and mixing compost into your soil.
 It’s also great for lifting bulbs, dividing perennials and aerating compacted soil.

 Most plants grow better with supplemental fertilization, but new gardeners often overdo it and end up with severely damaged or dead plants.
 Organic fertilizer, like this one from Espoma, are much less likely to burn plants or pollute groundwater.